covega/climate_score/README.md

 An interactive map of candidates.

-So far, no external dependencies - just vanilla JavaScript.
-If you add dependencies, please update this readme.
+So far, no external dependencies - just vanilla JavaScript with a few imports in index.html.

+Namely:
+* D3.js
+* Bootstrap 4.5
+* Jquery (for Bootstrap)